How did Rose’s lime become one of the best-known mixers in the world?

 Lauchlan Rose establishes L Rose & Co

 Lauchlan Rose (1829 -1885), was born to a family of shipbuilders in Leith, a Scottish port near Edinburgh.
-Rose became a merchant, importing products such as grain and wine.
+He was a devoutly religious and disciplined man.
+He became a merchant, importing products such as grain and wine.

 The Merchant Shipping Act of 1867 made it compulsory for British ships to carry lime juice, as it was known to prevent the onset of scurvy.
 Advertisements for L Rose & Co’s lime juice and lime cordial began to appear from 1868.
 Rose’s lime juice appealed not just to sailors, but also the growing temperance movement in the domestic market.